docksal/ci-agent/README.md

 Such environments can be used for non-critical production-ish workloads, whenever an on-demand delayed start (5-10s delay) is not a concern.

+## Feature: Secrets in environment variables

+It is best security practice not to store secrets such as API keys in a code repository.
+Many CI systems already have the ability to set such environment variables during the build process.
+Any environment variables set at build time whose name starts with `SECRET_` will be forwarded as-is to the built environment.